 Located 8.8km from the iSite information center, Rotorua's Velocity Valley is on Paradise Valley Rd which is off SH 5, the road to Auckland.
 See the google map below.

 No vehicle?
 That's okay because the local bus service Cityride Rotorua, running half hourly, stops outside the Agrodome which is across the highway.
-This can be accessed by an underpass between the two attractions.
+Velocity Valley is accessed by an underpass between the two attractions.